-In Bulgaria, specified state security, intelligence and law enforcement authorities have powers to intercept communications.
-Interception and other powers are subject to a process of court approval set out in the Law on Special Intelligence Means and the Electronic Communications Act.
-These powers can be authorized to investigate serious crimes, as well as certain national security- related offences.
-Currently all lawful methods of acquiring communications data are subject to court approval process.
+General note on laws/regulations In Bulgaria, specified state security, intelligence and law enforcement authorities have powers to intercept communications.
+Interception and other powers are subject to a process of court approval set out in the Special Intelligence Means Act and the Electronic Communications Act.
+These powers can be authorized to investigate serious willful crimes, incl. national security-related offences.
+Currently same is applicable to acquiring communications data.
 There is overarching political oversight that includes a dedicated parliamentary committee in the legislature.

-Communication data 37,849
+Content restrictions in 2015 are executed only in compliance with the specific legislation as a measure against illegal gambling without court permission.
+Communication data Lawful interception Network shutdowns Content restrictions Content distribution 25,099 - 0 213 0